akash335/NETSERVE-movie-recommender/README.md

 Both files are merged and processed into a compressed movie_data.npz.

 # How it Works
+1. Tags Creation (Knowledge Representation)
-1. All movie genres, keywords, and descriptions are combined into a single text “tag”.
+   --> All movie genres, keywords, and overview descriptions are merged into one combined text field called a “tag”, forming a unified knowledge representation of each movie.

-2. Tags are converted into vectors.
+2. Vectorization (State-Space Encoding)
+   --> Each movie tag is converted into a numerical feature vector, representing the movie in a high-dimensional state space using NLP techniques.

+3. Similarity Computation (Heuristic Search)
-3. Cosine similarity calculates how close movies are.
+   --> Using cosine similarity, the system calculates how “close” two movies are.
-4. TMDB API fetches posters dynamically.
-5. Streamlit presents results in an animated UI.
+   --> Higher similarity = movies share themes, genres, and content.

+4. Poster Retrieval (External Knowledge Access)
+   --> For each recommended movie, the TMDB API is used to fetch the official poster image dynamically using the movie’s TMDB ID.

+5. Interactive UI Output (AI Application Layer)
+   --> A modern Streamlit interface displays recommendations with animated movie cards, smooth hover effects, and a clean dark-themed UI.

 # 🔐 TMDB API
 Add your API key inside app.py: TMDB_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-# Running Locally
+# How to Run
 pip install -r requirements.txt python build_npz.py
 streamlit run app.py